 Fair value is an exit price, representing the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Company utilizes market data or assumptions that market participants would use in pricing the asset or liability.
 A three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value, is utilized for disclosing the fair value of the Company's assets and liabilities.
-These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as unobservable inputs about which little or no market data exists, therefore requiring an entity to develop its own assumptions.
+These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs about which little or no market data exists, therefore requiring an entity to develop its own assumptions.